Benchangatrul284/hugo-blog/DEPLOY.md

 ## Security Notes

 - Do not put API keys in client assets.
 The widget uses a server-side proxy (Edge/Functions or local Node).
-- If a key was ever exposed, rotate it in OpenRouter.
+- If a key was ever exposed, rotate it in the Google AI Studio / Cloud console.

 ## Mobile Behavior & Positioning